apache/arrow/docs/source/java/install.rst

 Installing from Apache Nightlies
 ********************************

-Steps involved to install to local Maven repository using Apache Nightlies Repository:
+Steps involved to download Java artifacts from Apache Nightlies Repository:

+1. Once you have the Java nightly library needed (i.e. arrow-memory), please go to https://nightlies.apache.org/arrow/java/org/apache/arrow/arrow-memory/ and see what version are available (i.e. 9.0.0.dev191), this is alligned with Arrow nightly builds.
-1. Is needed to add Apache Nightlies Repository to the Maven/Gradle project.
-For Maven pom.xml is needed to add arrow/java directory.
+2. Add Apache Nightlies Repository to the Maven/Gradle project.

 .. code-block:: xml